AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/11_symbols.md

 ​// length: 3
 ```

-We retrieved the array but to be able to access the properties we to use `map`.
+We retrieved the array but to be able to access the properties we havee to use `map`.

 ```js
 const symbols = Object.getOwnPropertySymbols(office);